 LinkedIn publishing platform will now be opened to all users according to recent announcement made by the social media network.

-Before the announcement, LinkedIn publishing platform has been limited to just 500 “influencers” including Barack Obama and Richard Branson.
+Before the announcement, LinkedIn’s publishing platform has been limited to just 500 “influencers” including Barack Obama and Richard Branson.

-But it seems like LinkedIn have spotted opportunities for its millions of users by opening their publishing platform to give users a powerful new way to build their professional brand.
+But it seems like LinkedIn has spotted opportunities for its millions of users.
+Opening their publishing platform will give users a powerful new way to build their professional brand.

 What is LinkedIn publishing platform about

-LinkedIn’s Publisher Platform is the user-facing component to what has become a robust media arm at LinkedIn, largely propelled by its acquisition of news-reading app Pulse, and its content often feeds into daily news aggregator LinkedIn Today.
+LinkedIn’s Publisher Platform is the user-facing component to what has become a robust media arm at LinkedIn.
+It’s largely propelled by its acquisition of news-reading app Pulse.

-LinkedIn publishing platform is definitely part of LinkedIn’s strategy to grow the frequency with which users interact on the website.
+The LinkedIn publishing platform is a strategy to grow the frequency at which users interact on the website.
 The platform allows users to connect and share content with others.